Question: So how does it work? How do we get our dog/s started?

 Question: Will my dog come home very wet and dirty?

 Answer: Running in the forest, the dogs can get dirty; in the rain, they will get wet; and in the summer they spend time cooling off in the lakes or rivers.
 We plan the walks according to the weather and in poor weather conditions there are areas that will be avoided.
-We do our best to ensure that the dogs return home in a reasonable state and we will towel-dry them before they re-enter your home.
+We do our best to ensure that the dogs return home in a reasonable state and if you leave a towel, we will dry them before they re-enter your home.

 Question: How old does my puppy have to be join the pack?

-Answer: Since the nature of our service is quite rugged and puppies’ bones and joints need to be strong and developed enough to endure jumping on logs and running through the bush.
-Your vet or breeder will give you the best advice in this regards.
-As a note of reference our youngest hiker was 5 months old but every breed and dog is different and you can always opt for the average-paced, one hour adventure.
+Answer: Since the nature of our service is quite rugged and puppies’ bones and joints need to be strong and developed enough to endure jumping on logs and running through the forest, your vet or breeder will give you the best advice in this regard.
+Load bearing breeds should wait until full grown.
+Agile, more slender breeds can start a bit sooner.
+Pups that are used to a good exercise regime may also start sooner.
+Each pup will be considered on a case-by-case.

 Question: What is your vaccination policy?

 Answer: We require that all vaccinations under the advisement of your veterinarian are kept current.
 OR.
-If you have consulted with a holistic veterinarian and have chosen not to continue with regular vaccinations we require that your dog has been titer tested within the last 12 months and that the core vaccinations of canine distemper, canine parvovirus and rabies were administered within the last three years.
+If you have consulted with a holistic veterinarian and have chosen not to continue with regular vaccinations we require that your dog has been titer tested within the last 12 months and that the core vaccinations of canine distemper, canine parvovirus and were administered as a puppy.

 Question: What is your spay and neuter policy?